jfield/jfield.github.io/index.md

 permalink: /
 ---

-# This is the Documentation site for James Field's home page
+# Welcome to the DevOps Documentation site!

 It is based on he [Just the Docs](https://just-the-docs.github.io/just-the-docs/) Jekyll theme